IST 718: Big Data Analytics

 - Calculus: Another MIT OCW’s Calculus free course.
 I would recommend Part A and B for IST 718.

 - Probability and statistics I would recommend the first chapters of DeGroot and Schervish’s book “Probability and Statistics”

 - Programming: There are plenty of resources online about programming.
 For programming in Python, I would recommend Jake VanderPlas’s “Python Data Science Handbook”.

-This course is a broad introduction to modern techniques in data science including elastic net regression, random forests, gradient boosting, and deep learning.
-It emphasizes a statistical learning point of view, and a careful examination of generalization error, model interpretability, feature engineering, and the bias-variance tradeoff.
+This course is a broad introduction to modern techniques in data science including elastic net regularized regression, random forest, gradient boosting, and deep learning.
+It emphasizes a statistical learning point of view, and a careful examination of generalization error, model interpretability, feature engineering, and bias-variance tradeoff.

 The tool of choice is Apache Spark on Hadoop’s HDFS.
-The environment we use is Databricks Community Edition.
-We are exploring the possibility of building an in-house cluster with YARN, Jupyter notebook, and Spark all running on Kubernetes.
+The environment we use is Databricks Community Edition, which runs a highly customized version of the Jupyter Notebook.

 The pre-requistes for this course are a basic knowledge of discrete mathematics, calculus, probability, and Python.

 - Python for Data Analysis (PFDA), 2nd Edition

 - An introduction to Statistical Learning with Applications in R (ISLR) by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani